Skip to content

 The following list defines some checks that code has to meet in order to be eligible for inclusion in OTS.

 1. Checkstyle and code formatter; Have you considered all checkstyle warnings (and solved or knowingly suppressed them), and have you formatted/indented the code (Ctrl+Shift+F in Eclipse) according to the default OTS formatting?
-(The default OTS formatting is installed when setting up eclipse according to the guide.)
+(The default OTS formatting is based on dsol-checks.xml in the main project under config.)

 2. Compiler warnings and errors; Committing code with compiler errors should be avoided at all times.
 Warnings should be payed attention to.